dafny-lang/dafny/docs/_includes/Types.md

 }
 ```
 is a method whose type parameter is restricted to equality-supporting
-types.
+types when used in a non-ghost context.
 Again, note that _all_ types support equality in _ghost_
 contexts; the difference is only for non-ghost (that is, compiled)
 code.
-Co-inductive datatypes, function types, as well as inductive
+Co-inductive datatypes, function types, and inductive
 datatypes with ghost parameters are examples of types that are not
 equality supporting.